sanskritsahitya-com/data/README.md

 }
 ```

 The focus is to make this easy to access through computational means, but it's written out in a specifically pretty-printed JSON format to be relatively easily human readable and to lead to clean diffs when modifying any line.
-It is still a pure JSON object that can be read by any parser, but if you are planning to submit changes to the repository, use the `smart_json_dump` helper function in `code/smart_json_dump.py` to pretty-print your output to the repo style.
+It is still a pure JSON object that can be read by any parser, but if you are planning to submit changes to the repository, run `python3 code/linter.py` to ensure all files are formatted correctly.